natalierellis/HIDS-Portfolio/Comparative_Genomics_Pipelines/Alzheimer's-Disease-Project/README.md

 ## Project Overview

-As a bioinformatician on an interdisciplinary team, I conducted differential gene expression analysis and systems biology enrichment to uncover pathways and genes relevant to AD.
+As a student bioinformatician on an interdisciplinary team, I conducted differential gene expression analysis and systems biology enrichment to uncover pathways and genes relevant to AD.

 ### **Goals:**
 1. Identify differentially expressed genes (DEGs) between incipient AD subjects and controls.